tominovak33/library/university-tools/readme.md

 # University Calendar Converter

+##### A short script to convert the university specific timetable format to be google calendar compatible

 #### Background info

 ###### My university lecture timetable/calendar system is some strange proprietary thing which has the following issues: